InsarKairulla/higgsfield/README.md

 ### Known judge limitations and failure modes

 - The judge only sees the evidence present in the trace.
 If retrieval is weak, the judge is constrained too.
-- Position bias is not explicitly measured yet.
-I have not run systematic order-swapped or answer-order ablations.
 - Self-preference is only partially mitigated.
 The framework supports cross-provider judging, but the checked-in judge artifact currently uses Anthropic on an Anthropic agent run.
 - Injection-through-agent-output is addressed in the judge prompt by treating answer text, citations, fetched pages, and extracted quotes as untrusted evidence, but I have not separately stress-tested this beyond the prompt design.
 - Rubric ambiguity remains a real risk.
 The strongest example is the Mars case, where brittle deterministic wording and nuanced uncertainty disclosure can disagree.